acend/kubernetes-basics-training/content/en/docs/01.0/_index.en.md

 ### Pods

 A Pod is the smallest entity in Kubernetes.
 It represents one instance of your running application process.
-The Pod consists out of at least two containers, one for your application itself and another one as part of the Kubernetes design, to keep the network namespace.
+The Pod consists of at least two containers, one for your application itself and another one as part of the Kubernetes design, to keep the network namespace.
 The so called infrastructure container (or pause container) therefore is automatically added by Kubernetes.

 The application ports from inside the Pod are exposed via Services.